openactive/extension-documentation-generator/README.md

 # extension-documentation-generator
-Generates documentation for OpenActive extensions
+Generates documentation for OpenActive vocabulary extensions

-This GitHub Action generates an index.md file from a JSON-LD extension context, useful for serving documentation via GitHub Pages.
+This GitHub Action generates an index.md file from a JSON-LD extension context, useful for serving OpenActive vocabulary extension documentation via GitHub Pages.

 ## Usage

-Create a new GitHub Action using the following template
+Create a new GitHub Action using the following template, in a repository that includes a `header.md` file and a `{prefix}.jsonld` context file in the root.

 ```yml
 name: Deploy to GitHub Pages